 A few recommendations:

-Soi Yamato has a decent Japanese food center
+Soi Yamato has a decent Japanese Food Center, reasonably priced.

 Les Parapluies de Jomtien

 South of Jomtien are some quiet beaches, restaurants and resorts, such as Sunset Village and Sea Sand and Sun (about 20km from Pattaya), Nong Nooch Tropical Garden, also about 20km south of Pattaya, and the fishing village of Bang Saray, about 22 km south of Pattaya, with a couple of seafood restaurants and several places where you can hire a fishing boat for the day.